aleena-jose/bharatsim-tutorial/source/Building An SIR Model.rst

 Introduction
 ------------

-Bharatsim is an open-source large-scale agent-based simulation framework that allows you to build and simulate sophisticated agent-based models.
+BharatSim is an open-source large-scale agent-based simulation framework that allows you to build and simulate sophisticated agent-based models.
 Agents form the main component of such a simulation.
 They are entities that are defined with a set of parameters and obey certain specified conditions as the simulation runs.

 In the purview of the SIR model, the agents are people, which go about their daily lives and follow regular schedules.
 Here, the parameters defining an agent are a unique agent id, their age, their infection status, the time for which they remain infected and so on.
 The framework allows you to introduce new parameters as and when required.